arimah/condict/packages/graphql-typer/README.md

 > `getIdKind(type: GraphQLScalarType): string | null`

 Given a GraphQL scalar type, determines whether it is a [custom ID type](#custom-id-types) (with the `@id` directive), and if so, gets the name of the resource it belongs to.
 If the type is not a custom ID type, returns null.

 `GraphQLScalarType` does not directly store the type's directives.
 Instead, they are looked up through the AST node.
 As a result, this function returns `null` for any scalar type that lacks an AST node.

+### `getMarshalType()`

+> `getMarshalType(type: GraphQLScalarType): MarshalType | null`

+Given a GraphQL scalar type, determines whether it has a [`@marshal` directive](#custom-scalar-marshalling), and if so, gets the type it should be marshalled as.
+If the scalar type has no `@marshal` directive, returns null.

+`GraphQLScalarType` does not directly store the type's directives.
+Instead, they are looked up through the AST node.
+As a result, this function returns `null` for any scalar type that lacks an AST node.